clairernovotny/ReferenceGenerator/readme.md

 Using NuGet, add `NuSpec.ReferenceGenerator` to your library project.
 On build, it will add/update your nuspec with the correct dependency data for your libraries.

+If you have existing package dependencies in your nuspec in the group that aren't picked up by this tool, they'll be silently ignored.
+This could happen in the case where a HintPath to a Package is missing and the package could not be detected.

 ## Limitations
 - This tool does not currently run on mono if you're using an "classic PCL".
 The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
 Alternatively, if you only need project.json based projects, then there's no limitation.